open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 * Ground referenced single ended audio.
 No DC offset, and no push-pull.
 * Stereo signals must share a common return path Ground.

+The Headphone Signals are carried on Pins 4 (Left), 8 (Right), and 5 (Headphone Ground).
+Left and Headphone Ground are on the Blue pair, and Right is paired with Power Ground on the Brown pair (TIA-568B wiring.)

 Similar to the Microphone Ground, the Headphone Ground should be kept as separate as possible, preventing the Headphone return currents from impacting the Microphone signal.

 This may not always be possible (eg: a 4 pin TRRS headset with a shared Mic and Headphone Ground).
 In these situations, it is acceptable to tie the two grounds together.
 But this should only be done if absolutely necessary.